-- Do not place a ladder on boxes, barrels or other unstable bases to obtain additional height. - Do not move or shift a ladder while a person or equipment is on the ladder. - An extension or straight ladder used to access an elevated surface must extend at least 3 feet above the point of support (see diagram).
-Do not stand on the three top rungs of a straight, single or extension ladder. - The proper angle for setting up a ladder is to place its base a quarter of the working length of the ladder from the wall or other vertical surface (see diagram). - A ladder placed in any location where it can be displaced by other work activities must be secured to prevent displacement or a barricade must be erected to keep traffic away from the ladder.

-- Be sure that all locks on an extension ladder are properly engaged. - Do not exceed the maximum load rating of a ladder.
+- Do not place a ladder on boxes, barrels or other unstable bases to obtain height. - Do not move or shift a ladder while a person or equipment is on the ladder. - An extension or straight ladder used to access an elevated surface must extend feet above the point of support (see diagram).
+Do not stand on the three top straight, single or extension ladder. - The proper angle for setting up a ladder is to place its base a quarter of the length of the ladder from the wall or other vertical surface (see diagram). - A ladder placed in any location where it can be displaced by other work must be secured to prevent displacement or a barricade must be erected to away from the ladder. - Be sure that all locks on an extension ladder are properly engaged. - Do not exceed the maximum load rating of a ladder.
 Be aware of the ladder's load rating and of the weight it is supporting, including the weight of any tools or equipment.